Trump-backed Canadian railway to Alaska could free landlocked oil, faces high hurdles

 “I will be issuing a Presidential Permit for the A2A Cross-Border rail,” Trump said.
 He said his decision was based on the recommendation of fellow Republicans Dan Sullivan, a U.S. senator, and Don Young, a U.S. representative.
 Projects that cross the U.S. border require presidential permits.

-The $17 billion project was first proposed in 2015 by Canadian infrastructure financier Sean McCoshen.
+The $17 billion project, which backers hope will be in service by the end of the decade, was first proposed in 2015 by Canadian infrastructure financier Sean McCoshen.

+It could carry up to 2 million barrels of oil per day, along with potash, sulphur and grain that often back up at Canada’s Vancouver port, said Mead Treadwell, A2A’s vice-chair, Alaska.

-Much of the case for it has been often-congested pipelines that move Alberta crude to U.S refineries.
-However, new pipelines are under construction, reducing the urgency for another transportation option.
+The case for A2A has involved often-congested pipelines that move Alberta crude to U.S refineries.
+However, new pipelines are now under construction.

 Options to move crude from Canada, the world's fourth-largest producer, are useful, but A2A is "a very challenged project," said Dennis McConaghy, a former pipeline executive at TransCanada Corp, now known as TC Energy Corp TRP.TO.

-Transportation costs to reach U.S. Gulf Coast refiners would be substantially higher than pipeline tolls, he added.
+Transportation costs to reach Asian or U.S. Gulf Coast refiners would be substantially higher than those involving pipelines, he added.

-“This project makes sense if it’s absolutely the last resort, and the price of oil is substantially higher than it is today,” McConaghy said.
+“This project makes sense if it’s absolutely the last resort,” McConaghy said.

 A2A would require numerous regulatory clearances in the United States and Canada that would likely take years.
-The company could not be reached.
+Discussions with shippers have not yet happened in depth, Treadwell said.
+He added that A2A would offer indigenous groups in the area a chance to invest.

 Shipping oil by rail has caused several high-profile accidents in both Canada and the United States in recent years.